900 University Ave, Riverside, CA 92521

 Educational and Employment Opportunities

 * Lab work at UCR.
-This will involve drying, pinning, labeling, and sorting insects (particularly bees) collected from field work for preservation and subsequent identification, as well as performing tasks in ArcGIS software and processing insect samples for toxicity analyses.
+This will involve preparing bees collected from field work for preservation and subsequent identification, as well as performing tasks in ArcGIS software and processing insect samples for toxicity analyses.

 * Plant maintenance.
 Sowing seeds and regular watering and pruning of plants in the glass greenhouses at UCR.

-Any undergraduate students interested in volunteering or seeking research experience are encouraged to contact Prof. Rankin.
+Any undergraduate students interested in volunteering or seeking research experience are encouraged to contact Dr. Rankin.